 Will Medicare pay for a nurse to take care of my mother while I'm at work?

-No. Medicare will pay for skilled nurses, therapists, aides, and social workers under a physician’s direction to provide short-term care for patients confined to home because of illness, injury, or surgery.
-Private Duty may be a better fit.
+No. Medicare will pay for skilled nurses, therapists, social workers, and aides under a physician’s plan of care to provide short-term care for patients confined to home because of illness, injury, or surgery.
+Private Duty would be a better fit.

 What's the difference between Palliative Care and Hospice?